zenoss/ZenPacks.zenoss.OpenStackInfrastructure/osi_target/README.rst

 ===================================================

 This utility sets up the OpenStackInfrastructure Zenpack's reference network that will be used to test against.
+As of now it is only suitable for a single-node Openstack setup.

 The following diagram represents the reference network:

 .. image:: reference_network.png